OrdnanceSurvey/ios-sdk-demo-locate-me/README.md

 #### Register for an OS OpenSpace API Key

-Developers will need to register and obtain an API Key for one of the [OS OpenSpace services](http://www.ordnancesurvey.co.uk/oswebsite/web-services/os-openspace/) in order to access the mapping service.
+Developers will need to register and obtain an API Key for one of the [OS OpenSpace services](http://www.ordnancesurvey.co.uk/oswebsite/web-services/os-openspace/) in order to access the web mapping source.

 #### Clone project